harvard-dce/mh-opsworks/README.local-opsworks.md

 * Ensure your repository directory structure looks like this:

         [parent dir]
-          - mh-opsworks
+          - oc-opsworks
-          - mh-opsworks-recipes
+          - oc-opsworks-recipes
-          - matterhorn-dce-fork
+          - dce-opencast

-* Ensure matterhorn-dce-fork and mh-opsworks-recipes are in the state you want to test.
+* Ensure dce-opencast and oc-opsworks-recipes are in the state you want to test.
 * Start your environment!
 This takes about 20 to 25 minutes on my beefy machine with SSD.